-If a student becomes ill while at school, they must come to the office to use the phone to contact a parent/guardian.
-Students may not use pay phones, classroom phones, cell phones, or other electronic communications equipment for the purposes of calling home when ill.
+If a student becomes ill while at school, if prudent, the student will first be sent to the school nurse for an evaluation.
+If after evaluation it is determined the student needs to be sent home for the day, the school nurse will contact the student's parent/guardian to pick up the student.
+Students may not use classroom phones, cell phones, or other electronic communications equipment for the purposes of contacting home when ill.